 Saturday evening the banquet will be held in the Chateau's private dining hall so we can talk the Challenger talk and walk the Challenger walk.
 Dress is casual.
 You may wear jeans or, if you wish, an informal tuxedo.
 The meal will be superb, the company will be A-list, the conversation will be stimulating.

 As the diners feast the evening's periprandial entertainment will play on the big screen.
 Each year the Challenger Winter Rendezvous is attended by such highly talented aviation photographers as Jean-Pierre Bonin, Bill Fawcett, Pierre Langlois, Daniel Villeneuve, Benoit Foisy, Olivier Lacombe and Christine Fullgraf.
 Samples of their work and images submitted by attendees will be shown in a continuously running slideshow.

-To finish the evening Kevin Brown, Claude Roy and Patrick Vinet will make a presentation titled "Return to the Deep South", a reprise of their 2012 journey to visit Challenger buddies in Alabama.
+To top off the evening Kevin Brown, Claude Roy and Patrick Vinet will present "Return to the Deep South", the 2017 reprise of their 2012 journey to visit Challenger buddies in Alabama.
 Five years ago they flew south via the inland route west of the Appalachians then hopped eastward over Florida to fly back up via the Eastern Seaboard.
-At the banquet the adventurers will use pictures, videos and stories to take you along on their epic 2017 Challenger journey from Southern Ontario to Alabama and New Orleans.
+At the banquet the adventurers will use pictures, videos and anecdotes to take you along on their epic 2017 Challenger journey from Southern Ontario to Alabama and New Orleans.
 Join them for their account of more than 5,000 kms and 20 days of magical memories.

 On Sunday after partaking of the Chateau's top notch buffet breakfast there will be much hustle and bustle as the flyers prepare their Challengers for the return home.
 For the more local participants there will be an optional group fly/drive to the renowned Willow Inn near Montreal to partake of their excellent fare.
 Come if your figure dares!